aman0603/DoIt/README.md

 # Todo List Application

 ## Overview
 This project is a **Todo List Application** built using modern web development technologies.
-The application allows users to manage tasks efficiently by adding notes, setting steps, due dates, and categorizing tasks into different sections like today's tasks and important tasks.
+The application allows users to manage tasks efficiently by adding notes, setting steps, due dates, weather and categorizing tasks into different sections like today's tasks and important tasks.

 ## Features
 - **Add Tasks**: Users can add tasks with notes, steps, and due dates.